erpalma/throttled/README.md

 systemctl stop lenovo_fix.service
 systemctl disable lenovo_fix.service
 ```
-If you also need to remove the script from the system:
+If you also need to remove the tool from the system:
 ```
 rm -rf /opt/lenovo_fix /etc/systemd/system/lenovo_fix.service
 # to purge also the config file